bfrickert/coursera_capstone/slide_deck/slide_deck.md

-Is There Just No Pleasing Some People?
+The (Regression) Line Between Joy and Misery
 ========================================================
 author: Brian Frickert
 date: 11/4/2015
+transition: concave
+transition-speed: slow

 Coursera Data Science Specialization Captone -- Yelp! dataset

-Primary Question
+Primary Questions
 ========================================================

 Within the *Yelp! dataset*:

-Are there people who are incapable of enjoying businesses in even the most **pleasuring** business categories?
-And are there people who will love businesses in even the most **under-pleasuring** categories?
+There are people who are incapable of finding pleasure patronizing businesses that provide services that, on average, most everyone seems to love. **The Miserables**

+Will these people hate everything?

+There are people who seem to enjoy themselves at businesses that provide services that, on average, people don't seem to like all that much. **The Joyous**

+Will these people love everything?

 Methods
 ========================================================
+incremental: true

-Leveraging user feedback to identify what separates these two types of people?
+Leverage user feedback to identify what separates these two types of people?

-- Statistical Inference to find feedback differences between **the miserables** and **the joyous**.
+- Statistical Inference to demonstrates that **the miserables** receive far less positive feedback than the **the joyous**.
-- Natural Language Processing to find which categories appear most in the **pleasuring* and **under-pleasuring** categories.
+- Natural Language Processing reveals which words appear most in the **pleasuring** business categories and which appear most in the **under-pleasuring** categories.
-- Linear Regression to find whether people with less positive *Yelp!* peer feedback like everything less than those who receive lots of positive feedback.
+- Linear Regression uncovers whether people with less positive *Yelp!* peer feedback like business, be they in **pleasuring** or **under-pleasuring** categories, less than those who receive lots of positive feedback.

 Feedback Visualizations